KingsleyXie/Miscellaneous/README.md

 >4.
 The direction of search is arranged by: right-down-left-up;
 >5.
 When the terminal is reached, print "Terminal Reached!" and exit the program;
 >6.
 As you can see, this initial program is just a normal naive DFS program, and I will update to promote it later, maybe in winter vocation or sometime else when I am free.

+## Update in 2016.12.14:
+###The brief introduction of initial RandRollcall.cpp:
+>1.
+This is the program I wrote in Grade Two in High school, as a tool for my teacher's rollcall;
+>2.
+At present the program is only the demo I did then, and it doesn's fit in even other teachers' need.
+I will update it later so that it can fit in more situations.
+>3.
+Todo: write a document to explain the main variables of the program and how to use it.